tayyab-ilyas/cybersecurity-blog-posts/pcn_cybersecurity_articles/an-overview-of-leet-speak-history-usage-and-implications.md

 # An Overview of Leet Speak: History, Usage, and Implications

+## Substitution, special codes, and secret speak

 Leet Speak, also known as 1337 speak or leetspeak, is a form of online slang that substitutes letters in words with numbers and special characters.
 It originated in the early days of the internet as a way for hackers and gamers to communicate in secret.
 According to Raymond (1996), Leet Speak was first used by hackers as a form of online shorthand, allowing them to communicate with each other in a way that was difficult for outsiders to understand.

 Leet Speak level 1 typically replaces letters with numbers that resemble them, such as "e" with "3" or "a" with "4".
 For example, the word "hello" would be written as "h3ll0".
 This substitution of letters with numbers and special characters is also known as "Leetification" (Kamvar, et al, 2003).

 ASCII characters are used to represent letters, numbers, and special characters in Leet Speak.
 These characters are represented by a unique code, and can be used to create a variety of different symbols and letters.
-According to Asciitable.com (n.d.), the ASCII character set consists of 128 characters, including letters, numbers, punctuation marks, and control codes.
+According to [Asciitable.com](http://asciitable.com/ "Asciitable.com") (n.d.), the ASCII character set consists of 128 characters, including letters, numbers, punctuation marks, and control codes.

 Leet Speak can be used in a variety of ways, such as in online gaming, social media, and in online forums.
 However, it is important to note that using Leet Speak can make text harder to read and can impede effective communication.
 According to Steinkuehler (2006), Leet Speak can create a barrier to communication between members of an online community and also create a sense of exclusivity.